Carney proposes record spending plans - Delaware State News

 State workers have received pay raises in three of Gov. Carney’s four years so far (fiscal years 2018, 2019 and 2020).

 The budget includes $19.9 million to cover expected school enrollment growth.
 It also has $38 million in extra supports for low-income students, non-native English-speaking pupils and school mental health.
-There’s also more money for early childhood education and for special education students from kindergarten to third grade.
+There’s more money for early childhood education and for special education students from kindergarten to third grade as well.

 The state settled a lawsuit last year in which it agreed to make permanent more funding for needy students.